sondreb/blockcore-platform/README.md

 The Blockcore Platform can be used to build distributed apps and systems, that store data and metadata off-chain, but utilize the blockchain for data integrity, data validation and signing.

+## Projects

+### Blockcore.Runtime

+This is a shared library for Blockcore.Gateway and Blockcore.Hub, used to share code that relies on runtime assemblies that should not be referenced in the Blockcore.Platform library.

+### Blockcore.Platform

+Main shared library, should avoid too many dependencies.

+### Blockcore.Gateway

+Main app for Gateway hosting.

+### Blockcore.Hub

+Main app for Hub hosting.

 ## Functional Background

 The functional requirement for developing the Blockcore Platform, is to have a distributed network for exchanging data securely, but that keeps data off the main blockchain.